matteo14c/HaploCoV/docs/source/subsetting.rst

 The output file *Thai_HaploCoV_formattedMetadata* will include only genomes collected in Thailand starting from 2022-05-01.

 .. warning::
 Please be aware that *subset.pl* can only perform exact matching of the values/strings to be used for filtering your data.
-Hence if some values, names or parameters are mispelled the program we likely return an empty output.
-Please check carefully your input parameters, if the output of the tool is not exactly what you were expecting.
+Hence if some values, names or parameters are mispelled the program will likely return an empty output.
+Please check carefully your input parameters, if the output of the *subser.pl* is not exactly what you were expecting.

 Geographically restricted analyses: how to analyse a specific Area, Country or region of interest